andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 It is not a goal of this proposal:

+- to redesign the focus traversal mechanism in JavaFX
-- to introduce a new focus traversal logic or alter the existing one
+- to alter the existing focus traversal behavior
 - to allow for focus traversal configuration via CSS